onyedikachi-david/group-vault/README.md

 GroupVault isn't just an idea; it's a solution that addresses a real need.
 The evidence is in the numbers.
 Our initial questionnaire yielded over 100 responses, and what's particularly exciting is that over 90% of respondents indicated that they are currently part of Ajo groups or have a history of participating in them.

 This data showcases a substantial and engaged audience, ready and waiting for a platform like GroupVault.
-It's a clear indicator that we're entering a market with existing demand, making GroupVault's potential for success all the more promising.
+It's a clear indicator that we'rgite entering a market with existing demand, making GroupVault's potential for success all the more promising.

 ## The Problem: Bridging Financial Gaps